Nexmo/nexmo-developer/_documentation/voice/voice-api/webhook-reference.md

 ### Responding to the answer webhook

-Nexmo expect you to return an [NCCO](/voice/voice-api/ncco-reference) in JSON format containing the actions to perform.
+Nexmo expects you to return an [NCCO](/voice/voice-api/ncco-reference) in JSON format containing the actions to perform.

 ## Event webhook